helicalco/docs/content/learn/git/your-first-repository.md

 $ git remote add origin git@github.com:helical-tutorials/my-first-repository.git
 ```

 This will add a remote repository called `origin` to your local repository.
 This is the name of the remote repository.
-If you are to access anything branch directly on the remote, you prefix the branch name like `origin/<branch>` or `origin <branch>`.
+If you are to access any branch directly on the remote, you prefix the branch name like `origin/<branch>` or `origin <branch>`.
 So this command links your local repository to the remote repository.

 ```sh
 $ git branch -M main
 ```

 You can ignore this command if you've downloaded git recently.
-Github used to have the primary/default branch called master.
+Github used to have the default branch called master.
 This will change the name of the default branch from master to main.

 ```sh
 $ git push -u origin main